 Whether awaiting a USCIS decision on an initial H-1B application or a renewal or extension, timing your travel right and bringing the right documents will be key to avoiding getting stuck outside the United States.

-Timing becomes very important if switching to job that will require you to compete for one among a limited number of new H-1B visas.
+Timing and luck are important if switching to a U.S. job that requires you to compete for one of a limited number of new H-1B visas.

 Need a break from your H-1B job?
 Here's how to maintain your status in the meantime.